psychbruce/ChineseNames/README.md

 ## Citation

 -   Bao, H.-W.-S. (2021). *ChineseNames: Chinese Name Database 1930-2008*. <https://CRAN.R-project.org/package=ChineseNames>
-    -   *Note*: This is the original citation format.
-Please refer to the information when you `library(ChineseNames)` for the APA-7 format of your installed version.
+    -   *Note*: This is the original citation.
+Please refer to the information when you `library(ChineseNames)` for the APA-7 format of the version you installed.
 -   Bao, H.-W.-S., Cai, H., Jing, Y., & Wang, J. (2021).
 Novel evidence for the increasing prevalence of unique names in China: A reply to Ogihara. *Frontiers in Psychology, 12*, Article 731244. <https://doi.org/10.3389/fpsyg.2021.731244>
--   Bao, H.-W.-S., Cai, H., & Jing, Y. (in press).
-Understanding the rise of unique names: The emphasis on uniqueness matters. *Acta Psychologica Sinica (心理学报)*.
+-   Bao, H.-W.-S., Cai, H., & Jing, Y. (2024).
+Understanding the rise of unique names: The emphasis on uniqueness matters. *Acta Psychologica Sinica (心理学报), 56*(7), 954–963. <https://doi.org/10.3724/SP.J.1041.2024.00954>
--   Bao, H.-W.-S., Lu, H., & Luo, Y. L. L. (in press).
+-   Bao, H.-W.-S., Lu, H., & Luo, Y. L. L. (2023).
 Do unique names fit people for creative work?
-Implications for job recruitment, name change, and product evaluation. *European Journal of Social Psychology*.
-Advance online publication. <https://doi.org/10.1002/ejsp.2994>
+Implications for job recruitment, name change, and product evaluation. *European Journal of Social Psychology, 53*(7), 1524–1541. <https://doi.org/10.1002/ejsp.2994>

 ## Installation